Physician Assistant, Master of Science

 Do you accept animal, comparative, or mammalian anatomy and physiology?

-No, human anatomy and physiology with lab (two semesters) is required.
+No, Human Anatomy & Physiology with lab (2 semesters) is required.

 Do you accept separate anatomy and physiology courses?
-My school offered one semester of anatomy and one semester of physiology.
+My school offers Anatomy and Physiology as individual (separate) courses.

 Do you accept online courses, including lab experiences?